Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Michigan State vs. Kansas State: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-A Sweet 16 NCAA Tournament matchup between the No. 7 Michigan State Spartans (21-12) and No. 3 Kansas State Wildcats (25-9) will determine one of the squads heading to the East Region bracket final when it tips off on Thursday at Madison Square Garden, beginning at 6:30 PM, airing on TBS.
-Oddsmakers think Michigan State will emerge victorious in this one, naming the as 1.5-point favorites.
-The matchup has an over/under set at 137.5 points.
+The East Region bracket's No. 7 seed Michigan State Spartans (21-12) are 1.5-point favorites to defeat the No. 3 Kansas State Wildcats (25-9) in the Sweet 16 of the NCAA Tournament on Thursday at 6:30 PM, live from Madison Square Garden and airing on TBS.
+The matchup has an over/under of 137.5.

 Michigan State vs. Kansas State Odds & Info